hugogirard/durableFunctionFormRecognizer/README.md

 From there, you can click the Show keys button at the top and copy your connection string in the appsettings.json file.

-The other value that is important is the **nbrDocuments**, this is the number of document you want to add in the storage.
+The other value that is important is the **nbrDocuments**, this is the number of documents you want to add in the storage.
 To prevent any surprises, if you add multiples documents refer to the [Azure Pricing for Form Recognizer](https://azure.microsoft.com/en-us/pricing/details/form-recognizer/).
 In our case, all documents created contains only one page.

 To calculate the pricing, you need to use the document type Custom, so if we take this example (pricing change often, this picture can be different than your actual pricing).